open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/deployment/security/custom-oidc/bare-metal.md

 ```

 To resolve the error regarding the discovery URL, you need to set the `AUTHENTICATION_DISCOVERY_URI` in your configuration.
 This URI is used to discover the OpenID Connect provider's configuration.

-* If you are using a confidential type to start the server

-When using a confidential type to start the server, it is necessary to provide all the details in the `docker-compose` file at the time of starting the server.
-For more information, refer to the [here](https://github.com/open-metadata/OpenMetadata/blob/main/conf/openmetadata.yaml#L179C3-L190C59).

-Alternatively, the client type can be set to "public", which does not require a secret key.